Corn Nitrogen Questions 2022April 5, 2022 | Category: Agronomy |

 A Final Thought…

 The need to increase your attention on nitrogen management details is perhaps here to stay.
 In the long run, this may be a good thing to help sharpen our skills in growing more corn with less nitrogen fertilizer.
 Government programs are pointing us in that direction.
-If you have any questions about the information in this article, please reach out to me at email@example.com.
+If you have any questions about the information in this article, please reach out to us at firstname.lastname@example.org.